Ogre

 The stone castle and rampart was built at the beginning of the 13th century according to German Crusader instructions on the site of the ancient Livonian wooden castle.
 It was damaged by repeated war activity and was renewed several times, but since 1613, only ruins remain.
 The territory of Lielvārde Park is home to numerous protected dendrological species.
 There are 16 wooden sculptures depict various characters from the epic “Lāčplēsis” in the Sculpture Garden.
 The Andrejs Pumpurs Museum has been located in the old Lielvārde Manor granary on the banks of the Daugava.

-56.7113, 24.8342
+GPS: 56.7113, 24.8342

-E. Kauliņa aleja 20, Lielvārde, Ogres Municipality, +371 65053759, 29322468
+E. Kauliņa aleja 20, Lielvārde, Ogre municipality, +371 65053759, 29322468

 Ķeipene Cinema Station